Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="empty"></a>  CSimpleStringT::Empty
-To umožňuje `CSimpleStringT` objektu prázdný řetězec a uvolní paměť podle potřeby.
+To kvůli tomu `CSimpleStringT` objekt prázdný řetězec a uvolní paměť podle potřeby.

 ### <a name="syntax"></a>Syntaxe